fedekrum/Opencore-Vanilla-Desktop-Guide/installer-guide/mac-install.md

 ## Setting up OpenCore's EFI enviroment

 Setting up OpenCore's EFI enviroment is simple, all you need to do is mount our EFI system partition.
-This is automatically made when we format with GUID but is hidden from the end user, this is where our friend [mountEFI](https://github.com/corpnewt/MountEFI) comes in:
+This partition is automatically made when we format with GUID but is hidden from the end user, this is where our friend [mountEFI](https://github.com/corpnewt/MountEFI) comes in:

 ![MountEFI](https://i.imgur.com/4l1oK8i.png)